 - formulate public policies that will successfully stimulate business innovation.

 Positive results will help Canada become a world leader in this area, thereby boosting its competitiveness.

-The Centre will seek to learn from other countries’ experiences and apply them to Canada.
+The Centre learning from other countries’ experiences and apply this knowledge them to Canada.
 Some peer countries have outperformed Canada in terms of business innovation, and some sectors are more innovative in countries other than Canada.
 Learning from the world leaders will be valuable in proposing solutions for our country.